Dickerson replacing Rose at ‘CBS This Morning’

 Dickerson, who has been hosting “Face the Nation” since 2015, will join the program Wednesday.

-CBS News has named John Dickerson co-anchor of “CBS This Morning,” replacing Charlie Rose who was forced out in mid-November following sexual misconduct allegations.
+John Dickerson was named co-anchor of “CBS This Morning” Tuesday, replacing Charlie Rose, who was forced out in mid-November following sexual misconduct allegations.

-Dickerson, currently host of the long-running Sunday public affairs show, “Face the Nation,” will “transition off” that program in the coming weeks, according to CBS, when a successor is named.
-He’ll join “CBS This Morning” Wednesday.
+Dickerson, currently host of the long-running Sunday public affairs show “Face the Nation,” will “transition off” that program in the coming weeks, then a successor will be named, according to CBS.
+He’ll join “CBS This Morning” on Wednesday.

 In a statement, CBS News chief David Rhodes said, in part, “John’s impressive track record and strong all-around journalism extends our commitment to real news coverage,” adding that incumbent co-hosts “Gayle [King] and Norah [O’Donnell] continue to show tremendous leadership on our morning broadcast each day.”